TenjinInc/procrastinator/README.md

 end
 ```

-Each worker creates its own log, named after the queue it is working on (eg. `log/email-worker.log`).
-The default directory
+Each worker creates its own log named after the queue it is working on (eg. `log/email-queue-worker.log`).
+The default
-is `./log/`, relative to wherever the application is running.
+directory is `./log/`, relative to wherever the application is running.
+Logging will not occur at all if `log_dir` is

-Logging will not occur if `log_dir` is assigned a falsey value.
+assigned a falsey value.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at